-CROSS-CREDITING OF MARRIAGE AND FAMILY THERAPY AND COUNSELING MINISTRIES COURSES
+CROSS-CREDITING OF MARRIAGE AND FAMILY THERAPY COURSES

 Toccoa Falls College undergraduate students with a 3.0 GPA may appeal to the Chair of their department and the School of Graduate Studies during their Senior year to enroll in and receive credit as major or open electives for up to four (4) designated MAMFT courses.
-The School of Graduate Studies determines qualifying courses.
-Students should complete a Graduate Studies application.
+Qualifying courses are determined by the School of Graduate Studies.
+Students should complete a Graduate Studies application and will pay additional fees as determined by the College.
 Upon successful completion of these MAMFT courses, they could be counted toward the required 60 credit hours for graduation once a student has been fully accepted into the MAMFT program.